cgreenhalgh/mirage-unix-simple-blkif/README.md

 mirage-unix-simple-blkif
 ========================

-A simple block device implementation for Mirage over a file on Unix
+A simple block device implementation for [Mirage](https://github.com/mirage/mirage-platform) over a file on Unix.
+Quick and dirty...

+Current status: just started.